survivejs/webpack-book/manuscript/styling/01_loading.md

 The added configuration means that files ending with `.css` should invoke the given loaders.

-Loaders are transformations that are applied to source files, and return the new source and can be chained together like a pipe in Unix.
-They are evaluated from right to left.
+Loaders return the new source files with transformations applied on them.
+They can be chained together like a pipe in Unix, and are evaluated from right to left.
 This means that `loaders: ["style-loader", "css-loader"]` can be read as `styleLoader(cssLoader(input))`.

 You also need to connect the fragment to the primary configuration: